-What has to be paid into a Chapter 13 plan?
+What Has to be Paid into a Chapter 13 Bankruptcy Plan?

 A Chapter 13 bankruptcy requires certain debts to be repaid over three to five years.
 Debts are assigned different classifications; e.g., priority claims, secured claims and unsecured claims.
 Priority claims include domestic support obligations like child support, certain taxes, and attorney and trustee fees.
 Secured claims are those debts that give creditors the right to collateral – an example of this is a loan on a car.
 If the loan isn’t paid back, the creditor can repossess the car.
 Unsecured claims are those debts that give creditors no rights to collateral.
 In a Chapter 13 bankruptcy, priority claims are required to be paid in full through the plan.